Academic Homepage

 Logo M.S., Shenzhen University (2025-Present)

 I am a Master's student in the College of Mechatronics and Control Engineering at Shenzhen University.
-My research interests include Text-to-3D generation, diffusion models, hypergraph neural networks (HGNN), and LoRA fine-tuning.
+My research areas include Text-to-3D generation, diffusion models, hypergraph neural networks (HGNN), and LoRA fine-tuning.
 I focus on developing parameter-efficient fine-tuning strategies and hypergraph-based architectures to advance multimodal learning and high-fidelity 3D content generation.

 Education